Mury12/mm-ws/README.md

 ## MVC Model

-This project is MVC based using the following flow:
+This project is MVC (actually Model-Controller-Entity) based using the following flow:

 ```
                                       ───────────── Handlers